paladin-t/b95/README.md

 #### 1.3 External registration

-Like many scripting languages, B95 allows external function registration to extend the language.
+Like many other scripting languages, B95 allows using external function registration to extend the language.

 ### 2. How to use